sortecoevo/sortee/content/past.md

 description: Past events by Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
 title: Past events
 ---
+## SORTEE Conference 2023

+*The conference was run continuously from 17 to 18 October covering all timezones.*

+&nbsp;

+You can view the [conference program](/img/SORTEE-2023-conference-program.pdf) and [Conference Information Pack](https://docs.google.com/document/d/1myOgzVqogGfAVzA9DRKBwypZK116XJGAe6eX3KvUkb4/edit).

+&nbsp;

+---

+&nbsp;

 ## SORTEE Conference 2022